Gen. Robert Macfeely House: Description

 Gen. Robert MacFeely House is a historic residence located at 2015 I St., Northwest, Washington, D.C.

 The house was built around 1860 and was altered between 1881 and 1929.
+The House is named after the most notable occupant, Brigadier General Robert Macfeely (or MacFeely) (1826–1901), who presided in the house from 1876 until his death in 1901.
 It has been listed on the District of Columbia Inventory of Historic Sites since 1983 and it was listed on the National Register of Historic Places in 1989.
-The building now serves the Arts Club of Washington.
+In 1929 The Property and the house were joined with the Cleveland Abbe House and both properties both now serve as the location for the Arts Club of Washington.